Why Rest Periods Matter

 Important Finding

 A 2016 study by Schoenfeld et al. found that resting 3 minutes between sets led to greater muscle growth than 1 minute rest, even for hypertrophy training.
-The key reason: longer rest allowed for more total volume (weight × reps) across sets.
+The likely reason: longer rest allowed participants to complete more total volume (weight × reps) across sets.

 Factors That Affect Recovery Time